woifh/jiradashboard/README.md

 - **📊 Comprehensive Analytics**: Epic rankings, ticket patterns, and team performance metrics
 - **🏆 Achievement Highlights**: Celebrate milestones and accomplishments with visual badges
-- **🐛 Bug Analysis**: Track escaped bugs with trend charts and cumulative statistics
+- **🐛 Comprehensive Bug Analysis**: Track all bugs and escaped bugs with detailed metrics, trends, and insights
 - **💡 Improvement Insights**: Constructive suggestions for process optimization
 - **🎉 Fun Facts**: Discover interesting patterns in ticket naming, duration, and activity
+- **🔗 Clickable Ticket Links**: All ticket keys are clickable and open directly in Jira (new tab)
 - **⚡ Performance Optimized**: Web Workers for heavy data processing
 - **📱 Responsive Design**: Works seamlessly on desktop and mobile devices
 - **♿ Accessible**: Full keyboard navigation and screen reader support